NatDave/natdave.github.io/_pages/about.md

 NatDave is a transportation researcher and engineer dedicated to shaping the next generation of intelligent, efficient, and sustainable mobility systems.
 His work spans traffic signal optimization, AI-powered transportation solutions, active and sustainable transportation systems, and transit operations management, ensuring cities are more connected, resilient, and people-friendly.

 **Fun fact**:
 NatDave is a cycling enthusiast!
-He has biked thousands of miles in the USA and hundreds more in Canada, the Netherlands, the UK, and other Western European countries.
+He has biked thousands of miles in the USA and hundreds more in Canada, the Netherlands, France, the UK, and other Western European countries.
 Also, NatDave loves to play the piano.

 ## Research Areas